wavesjs/waves-audio/docs/api.md

 ### Params:

-* **Object** *engine* engine to be added to the transport An engine that can be added to the transport is either an EventEngine or an engine that implements a speed attribute and a seek method.
+* **Object** *engine* engine to be added to the transport An engine that can be added to the transport is either an TimeEngine or an engine that implements a speed attribute and a seek method.

-The attribute "alignEventsToTransportPosition" of an event engine determines whether the engine's events are scheduled in time or aligned to the transport position.
+The attribute "alignToTransportPosition" of an time engine determines whether the engine is scheduled in time or aligned to the transport position.

 ## remove()